 Stock photographs are real-world photographs.
 The advantage of using photographs is that the email recipient gets to understand the real-world touch and feel of the product.
 So brands such as clothing, adventure sports, and the food industry mostly use photographs.

-Fig: In this email by GoPro, they featured a real photo of their product for better visualization.
+Fig: In this email by Notorious Nooch, they featured a real photo of their product for better visualization.

 The only problem with using photographs in HTML email template examples is that production shoots up, and also, the stock photo you procure from websites such as Shutterstock, Pexels, and Unsplash sometimes look made-up and irrelevant too.

 Vector-based images are those that are created on image editing software such as Adobe Photoshop, Illustrator, Google Sketch, or Corel Draw.
 The scope of irrelevancy and production cost are substantially low since any concept can be designed on software.

 This kind of artwork is widely used in brands dealing in SAAS, services, Agencies and B2B companies.
 The only down point in using such images is that since these images are editable, the real-world connection is hard to derive.

 Another variation of such design includes adding color strokes, geometric shapes, and other similar elements to a real-life photograph.
 For instance, take a look at this email template from Love Cocoa.

 It is literally a sin to create an email that is just a single image.
 It is very important to maintain an 80:20 ratio between the text and images in an email.